 Canada, it need hardly be said, never “acceded”.
 What about other colonies?
 The colony of Canada included only the lands which are now Ontario and Quebec; the British operated administratively distinct colonies in Nova Scotia, Newfoundland, and St. John's Island (now Prince Edward Island.)
 There was also Rupert’s Land—the vast frozen fur-trading empire of the Hudson’s Bay Company.
 To the south ot the thirteen United States, the British controlled colonies in East and West Florida and the Caribbean.

-Was the language on new states then to be a dead letter?
+Was the Artiles of Confederation language on new states then to be a dead letter?
 Not necessarily.
 Congress had overlooked what turned out to be the most common-sense manner of forming new states—by breaking apart existing ones, especially those with vast, barely governable trans-Appalachian land claims.
 Disaffected citizens forced the issue, inducing Congress to react despite the awkward language of Article XI and a lack of explicit power.
 The race to form the fourteenth state was on.

 The first entrant arose not from the mountain West but from the rolling farmlands east of the Hudson River, long disputed between New Hampshire and New York.
 The British Crown had awarded the area to New York, against the wishes of its inhabitants, in 1764.
 When British authority broke down during the Revolution, the inhabitants threw off both the British and New York, held a constitutional convention (1777, right), and proclaimed themselves the State of Vermont.
 They applied to Congress for admission.

-Congress stalled until after the Articles of Confederation were ratified, wishing to antagonize neither New York nor the Vermonters, who fought the British heroically at Ticonderoga and Bennington.
+Congress stalled until after the Articles of Confederation were ratified (1781), wishing to antagonize neither New York nor the Vermonters, whose militia fought the British heroically at Ticonderoga and Bennington.
 The Vermonters only grew more obstreperous.
 They annexed neighboring districts in what are now New Hampshire and eastern New York.
 Then (May 1781), they entered into negotiations with the British, offering to return to the Crown if Britain would recognize Vermont as a colony.